When you are running a company, there are some accounting basics you need to be clear about before you indulge in complicated transactions.

 Preferably, you should reconcile with your bank every time that you receive a bank statement.
 This is a regular task at intervals, such as at the end of the week or the month.

-For huge businesses that conduct innumerable transactions; this might also be on a daily basis as the day comes to an end.
+For huge businesses that conduct innumerable transactions; this might also be daily as the day comes to an end.
 The business should make sure that they have recorded all transactions up to the end of the bank statement before they begin any sort of reconciliation.

-Since most of the facilities are digital today, banks may download their statements online through e-banking, which would make it easier and speed up the process to receive the statement as opposed to getting the statement and then physically entering all the mentioned information.
+Since most of the facilities are digital today, banks may download their statements online through e-banking, which would make it easier and speed up the process of receiving the statement as opposed to getting the statement and then physically entering all the mentioned information.

 Why Should You Consider Automating Your Bank Reconciliation Process?